rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

 ## Monitoring Shares

-Log high-difficulty shares to track farm health -- shares prove your 50-100 PH/s delivery, independent of outsiders.
+Continue logging high-difficulty shares to track farm health -- this will independently prove your 50-100 PH/s hashrate.

-Activate logging in your stratum config; record shares, times, and difficulties.
+Activate logging in your stratum config and set an appropriately high session difficulty (high enough to avoid massive amounts of data, and low enough to reliably monitor miner hashrate; record shares, times, and difficulties.
 Analyze with Python scripts for effective hashrate (actual vs. expected).

-Low rates highlight problems like failures or throttling.
-Use dashboards for alerts; this turns scale into sovereign strength.
+Most miner APIs can also ptovide temperature, fan speed, estimated power usage, and other useful metrics worth tracking.
+You may want to leverage a time-series database (Prometheus or InfluxDB), and integrate with dashboarding tools (like Grafana).